-- 1. The Committee consists of the Supervisor(s) and at least two additional faculty members. - 2.
-At least one committee member besides the supervisor(s) must be a regular member of the Department of Computing and Software. - 3.
-One of the committee members should be from an area of specialization other than the topic of the thesis. - 4.
-The committee members must be present at the thesis defense. - 5.
-The Supervisor verifies that the members proposed are willing and able to serve on the Examination Committee. - 6.
-The Computer Science Graduate Advisor approves or modifies the composition of the Examination Committee and nominates the Chair of the Committee. - 7.
-The Chair of the Examination Committee may not be the Supervisor and usually is someone from a different area of specialization.
+- 2. At least one committee member besides the supervisor(s) must be a regular6 member of the Department of Computing and Software. - 3.
+The Supervisor verifies that the members proposed are willing and able to serve on the Examination Committee. - 4.
+The Computer Science Graduate Advisor approves or modifies the composition of the Examination Committee and nominates the Chair of the Committee. - 5.
+The Chair of the Examination Committee may not be the Supervisor.

-7 The M.Sc. thesis defense
+6 The M.Sc. thesis defense